To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Hostels in the Isle of Skye

-This day is completely optional, you can alter this day to be Edinburgh, Inverness, or Skye depending on what you want to see more of- and if you want to move locations less!
-The main reason I visited Fort William was so I could see the Glenfinnan Viaduct – a HUGE location in the Harry Potter films!
+This day is completely optional.
+You can alter it to Edinburgh, Inverness, or Skye, depending on what you want to see more of and if you want to move locations less!
+The main reason I visited Fort William was so I could see the Glenfinnan Viaduct—a huge location in the Harry Potter films!
 If that isn’t something that interests you, I would skip Fort William and add an extra day in Edinburgh!

 The true reason I have included this stop in the itinerary is for all of you Potterheads out there!
 Also, Glen/Ben Nevis is absolutely stunning and worth the trip if you have extra time.
 Loads of beautiful hikes, trails, and more await you in this area!

-Travel to Fort William – I took the first bus out of Portree as the bus ride is around 3.5 hours.
-On travel days I always opt for an earlier rather than a later start.
+Travel to Fort William — I took the first bus out of Portree, as the ride is around 3.5 hours.
+On travel days, I always opt for an earlier rather than a later start.
 You can always sleep on the bus, or if you rent a car, take turns driving so one of you gets to nap at a time!

-To the left of the viaduct, there is a little trail.
+There is a little trail to the left of the viaduct.
 I started the walk up to get a better view and decided to keep going for a little while.
-The hike goes for 2.2 km or more I believe, and I didn’t do the whole thing, but if you go up for about 15 minutes, you will come across some incredible viewpoints of a loch and the surrounding mountains.
+The hike goes for 2.2 km or more, I believe, and I didn’t do the whole thing, but if you go up for about 15 minutes, you will come across some incredible viewpoints of a loch and the surrounding mountains.
 It’s absolutely grand.

 The bus driver will tell you when the last bus back to Fort William is, and where to pick up.
 If you miss it, you’ll be stuck hitchhiking back.

-If you don’t want to stay the night in Fort William you can always opt to take the late train back to Edinburgh!
-If you packed light this is a fantastic option, since you won’t have anywhere to leave your luggage.
+If you don’t want to stay the night in Fort William, you can always opt to take the late train back to Edinburgh!
+If you pack light, this is a fantastic option since you won’t have anywhere to leave your luggage.

 With your last couple of hours in Scotland, I recommend what I always do at this point in my trip – take the remainder of my budget and shop til ya drop!
 If you’ve never been to a Primark before, now is the time.
 I also recommend heading to Calton Hill to catch a glimpse of your last Scottish Sunset before you head home!